kubernetes/enhancements/keps/sig-cli/kustomize-secret-generator-plugins.md

 _exec-style_ means execute arbitrary code from some file.

-Most the lines of code written to implement this KEP accomodate the notion of KV generation via a _generic_ notion of a plugin, and a generic interface, in the kustomization file and associated structs and code.
+Most the lines of code written to implement this KEP accommodate the notion of KV generation via a _generic_ notion of a plugin, and a generic interface, in the kustomization file and associated structs and code.